6 Reasons To Volunteer

 No, we aren’t making this up.
-Studies have found that when you stop thinking about your own problems and focus on others, your stress levels start to decrease.
+Studies have found that when you stop thinking about your own problems and focus on other things, your stress levels start to decrease.

 Apart from this, your immune system is also strengthened and your overall sense of life satisfaction increases.
 This is because doing something for someone else interrupts tension-producing patterns and replaces them with a sense of purpose, positive emotions and higher confidence levels.

 Did you know volunteering is an excellent way to boost your career prospects?

 It helps you create a positive impression, makes you more innovative and creative, and gives you a range of useful skills.

 And we’re not the only ones who are aware of these benefits, recruiters are too!

 It’s been said that recruiters rank volunteer participation higher than personal presentation when looking at prospective candidates.

 The British Council also released a study centred on how international experience benefits individuals and employers.